How to Improve Ankle Mobility: Pro Athlete Adam Kemp Tells

 - Description: Drawing the alphabet with your foot improves ankle mobility and stability by engaging multiple muscles and movements.

-- Benefits: Enhances joint flexibility, muscle coordination, and overall ankle strength, while also improving the mobility of the standing leg and cross-body control.
+- Benefits: Improves joint flexibility, muscle coordination, and overall ankle strength, while also improving the mobility of the standing leg and cross-body control.

 - Progression: Perform the exercise while balancing on a wobble board or Bosu ball to further challenge stability and proprioception.